Dade County, Georgia: Georgia water supply

 Dade County lies just south of Nickajack Lake on the Tennessee River, which was created by the Nickajack Dam, constructed by the Tennessee Valley Authority.
 The city of Atlanta, Georgia wanted to gain rights to the water in Nickajack Lake to supplement their sources from Lake Lanier and Lake Allatoona.
 In addition, in 2008 Georgia lawmakers wanted to change the Tennessee-Georgia state line, as they say it is based on a flawed 1818 survey, which mistakenly placed Georgia's northern line just short of the Tennessee River.
 Changing the boundary would give Georgia rights to the water, but they were unsuccessful.

 Politics

-Although it contained many opponents of the Confederacy during the Civil War, Dade County – unlike more easterly Fannin, Towns, Pickens and Gilmer – is a typical “Solid South” county in its political history.
-It voted Democratic in every presidential election until 1964, when hostility towards civil rights for blacks turned the county towards conservative Republican Barry Goldwater.
+Although it contained many opponents of the Confederacy during the Civil War, Dade County – unlike more easterly Fannin, Towns, Pickens and Gilmer – is a typical "Solid South" county in its political history.
+It voted Democratic in every presidential election until 1964, when the county turned towards conservative Republican Barry Goldwater.
 Since then, only twice has a Republican presidential candidate lost Dade County: when segregationist former and future Alabama Governor George Wallace carried the county in 1968 and when favorite son Jimmy Carter won in 1976.
-In 1972, Dade was Richard Nixon’s strongest county nationwide in his 2,900-plus-county landslide over George McGovern, and since 1984 no Democratic presidential candidate has reached 38 percent of the county’s vote.
-Typical for the rural white south, Hillary Clinton received only 15.5 percent of the county’s vote in 2016.
-In 2016 and 2020, Donald Trump received over 80% of the popular vote, the highest percentage received by a Republican candidate since 1972.
+In 1972, Dade was Richard Nixon's strongest county nationwide in his 2,900-plus-county landslide over George McGovern.

+Dade County is part of the Georgia's 1st House of Representatives district.
+Dade County is part of the Georgia's 14th congressional district which is represented by Marjorie Taylor Greene.